-- Advantages of Threads: - " Thread operations cheaper than corresponding process operations - Creation, termination, (context) switching - " IPC cheap through shared memory - No need to invoke kernel to communicate between threads - Disadvantages of Threads: - " True Concurrent programming is a challenge (what does this mean?
-True concurrency?) - " Synchronization between threads needed to use shared variables (more on this later - HARD).
+Advantages of Threads:

+- " Thread operations cheaper than corresponding process operations - In terms of: Creation, termination, (context) switching - " IPC cheap through shared memory - No need to invoke kernel to communicate between threads

+Disadvantages of Threads:

+- " True Concurrent programming is a challenge (what does this mean?
+True concurrency?) - " Synchronization between threads needed to use shared variables (more on this later - this is HARD).